MerlinMehmed/jhipster-microservices-app/README.md

 ## Architecture
 The following diagram shows details about the architecture of the project.
-![Server Architecture](docs/architecture-diagram.png "Server Architecture") It consists of 2 microservice application - Exam and Lecture, a Gateway and a Registry.
+![Server Architecture](docs/architecture-diagram.png "Server Architecture") It consists of 2 microservice applications - Exam and Lecture, a Gateway and a Registry.

 ### Registry
 The Registry is an application that serves 3 main purposes: